-As Arctic Program Assistant, Dj Tyson manages the details that keep the Arctic program running, including digital communications and event logistics.
+As Arctic Program Associate, Dj Tyson manages the details that keep the Arctic program running, including digital communications and event logistics.
 Dj is an Iraq veteran who served four years in the Army as a radio systems specialist.

 His passion to protect Alaska’s wildlife and communities stems from a deep connection to his home state.
 He grew up on Alaska’s Kenai Peninsula and has lived and worked in communities all over the state.